• Skip to primary navigation

 Do You Have to Peel Your Apples?

-Technically, you do not have to peel or core your apples, but the pulp left behind from making your homemade apple cider can be used to make applesauce or apple butter.
+Technically, you do not have to peel or core your apples, but the pulp left behind from making your homemade apple cider can be used to make homemade applesauce or apple butter.
 Take that into consideration if you do want to make use of the apples when you are finished.
 I recommend coring your apples at the very least.

 What Sweetener to Use